Product was successfully added to your shopping cart.

 Product was successfully added to your comparison list.

 When the temperatures begin to rise, our first inclination is to drink as much water as possible.
-This is good, in fact necessary, but there is something else our bodies need as well.
+But there is something else our bodies need as well to keep hydrated.

 Lacto-fermented beverages are naturally fermented through a process of lactic acid bacteria fermentation.
 The acids naturally present plus the sugars used in the ingredients produce a drink more hydrating than water because of its mineral content.